 I hope this helps, Dagan.
 Good luck!

-Update from Dagan: The removal tool did get rid of Norton 360 and I was able to install Avast with no problems.
+Update from Dagan: The removal tool did get rid of Norton 360 and I was able to install Malwarebytes with no problems.
 Thanks a TON for your help!!